Overview

 Contact

-For further information regarding the MSc Finance programme, please contact the Programme Administrator via email at: mgmt-finance@ucl.ac.uk.
-For further information regarding applications application please see the UCL Postgraduate Admissions Website.
+For further information regarding the MSc Finance programme, please contact the programme team via email: mgmt-finance@ucl.ac.uk.
+For further information regarding the application process please see the UCL Postgraduate Admissions Website

 Why choose us